Colnn/vue-spotify-current/README.md

 # vue-spotify-current

-A small [opensource](https://opensource.org/) vue application that displays the currently playing Spotify song.
+A small [opensource](https://opensource.org/) VueJS-based stream widget that displays the currently playing Spotify song.
 (Will soon be running on a production server for public use)

 ## Setup